Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 4890 2GB should be much faster than the Radeon R7 250X 2GB in general. (explain)
+Memory BandwidthThe Radeon HD 4890 2GB should theoretically be quite a bit faster than the Radeon R7 250X 2GB in general. (explain)

-Texel RateBoth cards have the exact same texel rate, so theoretically they should be equally good at at anisotropic filtering. (explain)Pixel RateBoth cards have exactly the same pixel fill rate, so theoretically they should be equally good at at FSAA, and be capable of handling the same resolutions. (explain)
+Texel RateBoth cards have the exact same texel fill rate, so theoretically they should be equally good at at anisotropic filtering. (explain)Pixel RateBoth cards have the exact same pixel rate, so in theory they should be equally good at at full screen anti-aliasing, and be able to handle the same resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison